 What SIMION is not: SIMION's scope does not, at least currently in itself cover high-frequency (HF) radiation problems and certain more advanced types of magnetic problems, though these are expanding.
-For example, space-charge limited cathode emission, secondary emissions on curved surfaces, and certain fine geometries in BEM are really the realm of CPO.
 Some FEM packages go more into other physical areas beyond the scope of the particle optics focus of SIMION 8.1.
 There is, however, the possibility to use SIMION with these other programs.

 Screenshots (SIMION Version 8):

-History: SIMION software has a long history with an initial version developed in the late 70's by Don McGilvery at Latrobe University, Melbourne, Australia, the first PC versions starting in the early 1980's and developed for the next two decades up to Version 7 under David Dahl at Idaho National Laboratory (US Department of Energy), and version 8.0 and then version 8.1 continued at SIS.
+History: SIMION software has a long history with an initial version developed in the late 70's by Don McGilvery at Latrobe University, Melbourne, Australia, the first PC versions starting in the early 1980's and developed for the next two decades up to Version 7 under David Dahl at Idaho National Laboratory (US Department of Energy), and version 8.0 and then version 8.1/version 8.2(2020) continued at Adaptas SIS.

 Capabilities and Features: